georgestephenson/aws-solution-architect-associate/notes/05-RDS.md

 ## Security - RDS or Aurora

 - At-rest encryption using AWS KMS
-- To encrypt use backup and restore
+- To encrypt use backup and restore.
+You can encrypt a snapshot of a DB instance, then restore it.
+You can't encrypt a DB instance directly.
 - In-flight encryption, TLS, use AWS TLS root certificate
 - IAM Auth
 - Security Groups, control network access